Roles and Responsibilities of Students and Adults

 • Completing the required documentation which may include the Regulated Research Institutional Setting Form (1C), the Qualified Scientist Form (2) and the Risk Assessment Form (3), when applicable.

-The Designated Supervisor
+The Direct Supervisor

 Qualifications: